Listening To:

 ACM Cyber

-I've been involved with running my school's cybersecurity organizations since junior year of high school!
-As a board member of ACM cyber at UCSD, I've organized teams for capture-the-flag (CTF) competitions in addition to hosting talks and workshops for other undergrads interested in cybersecurity.
+During undergrad, I was involved in UCSD's cybersecurity club, ACM Cyber.
+As a board member, I organized teams for capture-the-flag (CTF) competitions in addition to hosting talks and workshops for other undergrads interested in cybersecurity.
 Since 2023, I've also been writing challenges for SDCTF, UCSD's annual offensive hacking game!

 Sometimes we forget to book a room for presentations (kickoff '24, SDCTF '25) and have to give them on one of the kiosks around campus that we pentested.